Isabela-conde/Pacanowski-Philander_1D-Mixing/README.md

 ## Acknowledgements

-Developed with the assistance of **Claude** (Anthropic), which helped build diagnostics and Hovmöller plots, and document the model equations and conservation properties.
+Developed with the assistance of **Claude** (Anthropic), which helped build diagnostics and Hovmöller plots, and document the model equations.